-Until 2019 network companies were to decide a connection charge to cover the costs of connecting new customers to the network or to cover the costs of reinforcing the network for existing customers.
-The connection charges were "semi-deep" because it was not allowed to set connection charges for investments in the meshed network.
+Network companies calculate a connection charge to cover costs of connecting new customers to the network or to cover costs of reinforcing the network for existing customers.
+Until 2019 connection charges did not include charges in the meshed network.
+From 2019 connection charges for customers with capacity exceeding 1 MW, include a share of costs of network investments at all voltage levels, including investments in regional distribution and transmission.
+Investment costs in regional and transmission network are in general multiplied by a reduction factor of 0.5 when taken into the connection charge.
 The objective of the connection charge is to make the customer responsible for the costs related to a new connection or an upgrade of the customer's existing network connection.
 Costs not covered by the responsible customer, but by the network company will increase the network company's allowed income, and hence, be dispersed to all customers through increased tariffs.

-NVE has handled and settled 16 complaints and disputes regarding tariffs and connection charges in 2018.
+NVE-RME has handled and settled 25 complaints and disputes regarding tariffs and connection charges in 2019.